hyvor/relay/README.md

 Basic architecture of the service:

-- Central PGSQL database for storing metadata and worker configuration
+- Central PGSQL database for storing emails and metadata
-- Central RabbitMQ for queuing emails
 - Symfony for the API
 - Go for the workers